CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-03.md

 ![Security Group](./images/security-group-01.png)

   9. Review and Launch your VM.
-When prompted for a KeyValue pair--and if you are internal to AppD--select the `AppD-Cloud-Kickstart-AWS.pem` if you have access to it.
-You can request this key from the workshop creators, and/or provide it to associates taking the workshop.
-Otherwise, you can create your own key pair.
+When prompted for a key pair:

+     a.
+If you are internal to AppD: Select the **AppD-Cloud-Kickstart-AWS** pem if you have access to it.
+You can request this key from the workshop creators.
+     b.
+If you are external: Use the same key pair that you created in [Lab Exercise 1](lab-exercise-01.md).
+Remember to substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the remaining lab exercises.

 **NOTE:** Once the VM is launched, take note of the FQDN of the server.
 You will be leveraging this server in the remainder of the lab.